IRELAND - 1981 TOUR (PART TWO)

 listeners, friends and sponsors alike a very happy Christmas.

 After our visit to Irelands number two city, with only some success, we headed off around 1845, or at least that's when the tape of Capital Radio stops.
 The final destination for the day was Youghal Co Cork.
 In the winter of 1980/ 81 Community Radio Youghal had been heard in the UK and Europe, on 1512 late at night with a chap with a curious voice and accent, whose name was Barty Murphy.
-We had heard that the station broadcast from an old barn, where I used to picture the chief farmer sitting in his Wellingtons (Gumboots), doing the programme.
-Ian recalls hearing a letter read out on air from a dxer in Sevenoaks, where Barty said ".....Simon had sent an irc", pronounced as it reads, as opposed to the I-R-C letters!
-They had an old announcement, obviously on a tape.
-(Aired on 1512kHz mind you!)
+We had heard that the station broadcast from an old barn, where I used to picture the farmer sitting in his Wellies, doing the programme.
+Ian recalls hearing a letter read out on air from a dxer in Sevenoaks, where the announcer said ".....Simon had sent an irc", pronounced as it reads, as opposed to the I-R-C letters!
+They had an old announcement, aired on 1512kHz.

 "You are listening to Community Radio Youghal broadcasting to you on 202m and 1485kHz.
 We are broadcasting to Youghal town and the surrounding rural district.
-And for our overseas listeners, Community Radio Youghal is an independent broadcasting station", he used to croak.
+And for our overseas listeners, Community Radio Youghal is an independent broadcasting station", he used to announce in his distinctive voice.

 I wonder if the gentleman is still involved with the legal CRY..???
-It has been reported on January 20th 1997, that the same gentleman is still at the station, now on low power 105.1.
+It was reported in 1997, that the same chap was still at the station, now on low power 105.1.